PietropaoloFrisoni/Spinfoam_radiative_corrections/README.md

 *It is advisable for the performance to use a number of workers equal to or less than the physical number of cores present on the system.*

-A full list of the julia packages used in this code are: TODO: ancora da scrivere
+A full list of the employed julia packages can be found in ./julia_codes/pkgs.jl

 *Before executing the code, all packages must be installed.*